Van Thanh Rudd: Political career

 Rudd contested the seat of Lalor for the House of Representatives in the 2010 federal election against Labor Prime Minister Julia Gillard on behalf of the unregistered Revolutionary Socialist Party.
 He garnered a total of 516 votes, which was 0.5% of the vote.
 Rudd claimed on an ABC radio interview his reason for running in the election was that the appointment of Gillard as PM marked "a more conservative path for Labor" and that she was "influenced by the mining magnates... [and] the conservative unions".

-Rudd was the Victorian Socialists candidate for the seat of St Albans at the 2022 Victorian state election, in which he achieved 6.8% of the vote.
+Rudd was the Victorian Socialists candidate for the seat of St Albans at the 2022 Victorian state election.